How many times do you meet with another person for networking or a business meeting and they are:

 I don’t know about you, but I’m not looking to invest my time with people who are occupied or busy.
 No, those are time wasters.
 I’m a full believer in the law of reciprocity (Givers Gain) – but the key aspect to who I want to work with are others who will reciprocate.
 Not just show up and look occupied or busy.

-Here’s a quick explanation of the distinction between being engaged and being passionate about your networking time and those you network with. enter site The difference matters.
+Here’s a quick explanation of the distinction between being engaged and being passionate about your networking time and those you network with. source The difference matters.

 When you’re engaged that’s about being involved.
 You may take time to be proactive in an action but being engaged doesn’t necessarily mean that you have the passion to drive as a catalyst to follow up and go work on behalf of the other person to find referrals.